Rectory School: Academics

 The Rectory School is accredited by the Connecticut Association of Independent Schools and the National Association for the Education of Young Children, and approved by the Connecticut State Board of Education.
 Memberships include the National Association of Independent Schools, The Connecticut Association of Independent Schools, the Association of Boarding Schools, and the New England Preparatory School Athletic Council.

 Athletics

-Students are required to participate in the sports program every trimester, and attend practice each day immediately after classes.
+Students are required to participate in the sports program every trimester.
 The school fields numerous teams for most sports so that students can play at a level appropriate to them.